lukcic/devops/Azure/networking.md

 Enforce virtual networks use of created private DNS zone.
 `Enable automatic registration` - vm instances created in virtual network will automatically create FQDN DNS entry in private DNS zone based on vm instance name.

+## Load balancer

+### Basic load0balancer

+- free?
+- vms in the backend pool have to be in availability set or scale set
+- health probes - TCP, HTTP
+- no SLA
+- no availability zones

+### Standard load0balancer

+- paid per hour
+- vms can be individual (standalone), must be connected to the same virtual network
+- health probes also with HTTPS
+- availability zones
+- SLA: 99,99%

+### Gateway

+- advanced